aptiko/naturebank/README.md

 Installation
 ------------
- * Install Python, PostreSQL and PostGIS
- * Install Django and dependencies
- * Create a database user and a database supporting UTF8
- * Populate the database (dump data file will be prepared)
- * Create and configure a file /filotis/settings/local.py same as /filotis/settings/development.py
- * Configure your web server

 (to be completed)

+#### Install Python, PostreSQL and PostGIS
+#### Install Django and dependencies
+#### Create a database user
+#### Create a spatially enabled database

+`createdb <database name> -U postgres -W -h localhost -O filotis
+     -T template_postgis`

+Replace <database name> with a name for the database, e.g. filotis.

+#### Populate the database

+Populate the database with one of the dump files provided in directory /db

+`pg_restore -i -h localhost -U postgres -d <database name> -v
+     <path>/db/<dump file>`

+Again, replace <database name> with the name for the database.
+Use dump file *naturebank.dump* if you wish to install a database with empty tables filled only with some indicative data.
+Use *filotis.dump* as a dump file if you wish to install the Filotis database.

+#### Create the configuration file

+Copy file /naturebank_project/settings/local-example.py to /naturebank_project/settings/local.py making the appropriate adjustments.

+#### Configure your web server

 License